-Having the estimation results for the NREL-5MW presented, that of the IEA-22MW is showcased.
-The main goal of the simulations with a larger turbine is to validate the performance differences when constant and tailored estimator gains are used, the proof-of-concept of which was shown in the low-fidelity simulations of Section 4.2.2.
-Figure 15 depicts the time series results of the wind speed estimation for the IEA-22MW wind turbine.
-For the constant gain case, the L2 aerodynamic power estimator gain is based on the one tuned for the NREL-5MW turbine, whereas that of the tailored gain case is determined based on the inertia of the IEA-22MW turbine using (22b).
-Evident in the figure is the better performance of the proposed method under tailored L2 compared to the constant L2-note the displayed lagged behavior of the latter.
-With respect to the I&I results, the former performs similarly in terms of estimation quality of the low-frequent component in the wind speed with the advantage of less noisy estimates.
-Similar to the NREL-5MW results previously, estimation biases are also observed in the IEA-22MW case, which, again, are likely attributed to the inaccuracies in the Cp table of the corresponding turbine and absence of dynamic inflow modeling.
+Having presented the estimation results of the NREL 5 MW, those of the IEA 22 MW are now showcased.
+The main goal of the simulations with a larger turbine is to validate the performance differences between using constant and tailored estimator gains, with the proof of concept shown in the low-fidelity simulations in Sect.
+4.2.2.
+Figure 15 depicts the time series results of the wind speed estimation for the IEA 22 MW wind turbine.
+For the constant-gain case, the L_2 aerodynamic power estimator gain is based on the L_2 gain tuned for the NREL 5 MW turbine, whereas that of the tailored-gain case is determined based on the inertia of the IEA 22 MW turbine using Eq.
+(22b).
+Evident in the figure is the better performance of the proposed method under tailored L_2 compared to under constant L_2 - note the displayed lagged behavior of the latter.
+With respect to the I&I results, the former performs similarly in terms of estimation quality of the low-frequency component in the wind speed with the advantage of less noisy estimates.
+Similar to the NREL 5 MW results previously, estimation biases are also observed in the IEA 22 MW case, which, again, are likely due to the inaccuracies in the C_p table of the corresponding turbine and absence of dynamic inflow modeling.

 From the aforementioned simulations, aerodynamic power and wind speed estimation error histograms are provided for the considered turbines.
-Figure 16 depicts the former, where the top row shows the histograms of the NREL-5MW turbine, and the bottom row the histograms of the IEA-22MW.
-For all turbulent cases and estimators, the normalized aerodynamic power estimation errors, defined as $(P_r - \hat{P}r)/P{g,rated} \cdot 100\%$ , are shown to be similar.
-Most errors of the I&I and the proposed methods (only shown for the tailored gain case) are concentrated at 0% with decreasing occurrences at larger percentages,
+Figure 16 depicts the former, where the top row shows the histograms of the NREL 5 MW turbine and the bottom row the histograms of the IEA 22 MW.
+For all turbulent cases and estimators, the normalized aerodynamic power estimation errors, defined as $(P_r - \hat{P}r)/P{g,rated} \cdot 100\%$, are shown to be similar.
+Most errors of the I&I and the proposed methods (only shown for the tailored-gain case) are concentrated at 0%, with decreasing occurrences at larger percentages, resembling a bell curve.
+At higher turbulence intensity, wider histograms are obtained, which is logical due to the limitation of both estimators in capturing high-frequency contents of the actual REWS.